-Effective on July 1, 2024, employees shall receive a 4.5 percent wage increase, if fully funded by the State of Washington.
+Effective on July 1, 2026, employees shall receive a 5 percent wage increase, if fully funded by the State of Washington.

 Compensation increases resulting from increases in the Salary Schedule will take effect only if they are deemed feasible by the Director of OFM, approved by the Legislature as provided in RCW 41.80, and fully funded by the State appropriations to the University.
 In the event that such compensation increases are not approved or fully funded, the parties will reopen negotiations to bargain a replacement provision.
 Nothing in this paragraph obligates either party to agree to any proposal.

+20.3 Periodic Increases

+Employees who are hired at the minimum step for the pay range will receive a two (2) step increase to base salary following completion of six (6) month of service, and an additional two (2) step increase annually thereafter, until they reach the salary range maximum.
+If only one (1) step remains to reach the salary range maximum, the employee will receive a one (1) step increase instead of two (2) steps for that annual increase.

+Employees who are hired above the minimum step of the salary range will receive a two (2) step increase annually, until they reach the salary range maximum.
+If only one (1) step remains to reach the salary range maximum, the employee will receive a one (1) step increase instead of two (2) steps for that annual increase.

+Employees who have been at Step L for six (6) consecutive years will progress to Step M of their respective salary range in accord with the provisions of the WAC governing such movement for classified employees.
+Should any additional steps be added to the General Government Salary Schedule such steps shall be applied to members of this bargaining unit based on the same criteria agreed upon in the General Government agreement.

-20.3 FTO Assignments:
+20.4 FTO Assignments: